shangxiao/django-db-constraints/README.md

 for a migration.
 This includes operations that drop fields used in a constraint as the database drop will any related constraints as well (at least with PostgreSQL).

+## Caveats

+It's possible to end up in a situation where the constraints are declared on the Meta class but do not exist in the database due to a database dropping a constraint implicitly when a field in the constraint is dropped.

 ## Installation

 ```